 A Love Letter to the Mountains

-I grew up surrounded by deep forest, swamp and river, as a child it was the perfect setting for my imagination to run wild.
-Creating all the worlds that existed in books and fairytales.
-The swampy area as I entered the woods, was home to an underground spring; it made small puddles all over, the perfect place for fairies and toad princes to live.
+I grew up surrounded by deep forest, swamp, and river, and as a child, it was the perfect setting for my imagination to run wild—creating all the worlds that existed in books and fairytales.
+The swampy area as I entered the woods was home to an underground spring; it made small puddles all over, the perfect place for fairies and toad princes to live.
 It was also a great place to ice skate in the winter while calling out into the woods for songbirds and fox.
 This place was known as the fairy ponds and it wasn’t the only magical place in my backyard.

 This is my love letter to the mountains, to the wild, to the sounds of nature.